-This targeted rate will be assessed on every rating unit in the Tekapo community area of benefit and will be:
+This targeted rate will be assessed on every rating unit in the Lake Tekapo community area of benefit and will be:

-- A fixed amount per separately used or inhabited part of a rating unit to fund an annually agreed percentage of the targeted rate requirement; and - A rate based on the capital value of the land to fund the balance of the targeted rate requirement, set differentially using the following categories based on the use of the land. - Tekapo A - All other properties.
+- A fixed amount per separately used or inhabited part (SUIP) of a rating unit to fund 35% of the targeted rate requirement; and - A rate based on the capital value of the land to fund the balance, being 65% of the targeted rate requirement, set differentially using the following categories based on the use of the land. - Tekapo A - All other Tekapo properties.

-Tekapo A means - All separately rateable properties in the former Tekapo ward with an area of less than 2000 hectares, used for hydro electric power generation (as more particularly defined on valuation roll number 25300 15901).
-All other properties mean all other rating units in the Lake Tekapo community area of benefit (as defined in the map held by Council).
+Tekapo A means - All separately rateable properties in the former Tekapo ward with an area of less than 2000 hectares, used for hydro-electric power generation (as more particularly defined on valuation roll number 25300 15901).

+All other Tekapo properties mean all other rating units in the Lake Tekapo community area of benefit excluding Tekapo A (as defined in the map held by Council).

+Category Factor

-Category Factor Tekapo A 20% of the total capital rate requirement All other properties 80% of the total capital rate requirement
+Tekapo A 20% of the balance of the targeted rate requirement 80% of the balance of the targeted rate requirement properties